hotasbooks/hotasbooks/book-summary/have-you-met-scout.md

 Love a military hero?
 Join my readers and get a [Free Extract](https://dl.bookfunnel.com/a9wy1uv4xe "Free Extract") from Avenge Her and Protect Her, the first two books in my Aussie Military Romance series.
 THE END

 While you're here, [Have You Met ...
 Chris]({{ site.baseurl }}/book-summary/have-you-met-chris.html "Have You Met ...
 Chris")?
 Former political staffer Christopher Lowe knows there is only one rule in running for office: never fall in love with your opponent.
 Will he?
 Check it out online or [download it for free to read later](https://dl.bookfunnel.com/yebe4xri8k "Have You Met ...
-Chris") and get a bonus sneak peak from my choose your own romance, The Politician's Wife.
+Chris") and get a bonus sneak peek from my choose your own romance, The Politician's Wife.